influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

   templates based on the [kubecfg](https://github.com/kubecfg/kubecfg) jsonnet tooling and framework

-InfluxDB Clustered uses an `AppInstance` Kubernetes custom resource (CRD) to configure and deploy your InfluxDB Cluster.
+InfluxDB Clustered uses an `AppInstance` Kubernetes custom resource (CR) to configure and deploy your InfluxDB Cluster.
 Installing a CRD requires cluster-wide permissions and may cause `kubectl` to fail if you do not have those permissions in your cluster.